 - Alphabet City by Stephen T. Johnson.
 Get book.
 Find letters in your city or town and take photos of them to make your own book.

 - How to Build an A by Sara Midda.
 Get book.
 Create the letters with arcs and straight lines.

 Early Literary Concepts

 Preschool picture books are perfect tools for learning some basic early literacy concepts.
 Here are some of my favorite books and play ideas for exploring words and stories.

 - Rhyming Dust Bunnies by Jan Thomas.
 Get book.
-Play a rhyming dust clouds game.
+Play a rhyming game.

 - Green Eggs and Ham by Dr. Seuss.
 Get book.
 Find the words that rhyme.

 - Goodnight Moon by Margaret Wise Brown.
 Get book.
 Find the words that rhyme.

 - One Duck Stuck by Phyllis Root.
 Get book.
 Find the words that rhyme.

 - Make Way for Ducklings by Robert McCloskey.
 Get book.
 Practice story sequencing.